2571 - Creating DHCP Networks in Universal DDI

 Task 3 Solution: Creating a Subnet and assigning it to a DHCP Service Instance

-Click Create and select Subnet from the drop-down menu
+Click Create and select Subnet → IPv4 from the menu.

 Click Save & Close